Sugary Drink Taxes

 Tax Revenue Calculator

-The Revenue Calculator for Sugary Drink Taxes estimates potential national or state revenue from a volume-based excise tax on sugary drinks (i.e., beverages with added caloric sweeteners).
-Zero-calorie/reduced calorie beverages such as diet drinks are not currently included in our estimation.
+The Revenue Calculator for Sugary Drink Taxes estimate potential national or state revenue from a volume-based excise tax on sugary drinks- beverages with added caloric sweeteners.
+The calculator does not include zero-calorie or reduced-calorie beverages, such as diet drinks, were not in its estimation.
+Note the calculator is provided with archived estimates from prior years.
+Estimates for future years are under consideration.

 Centering Sugary Drink Taxes in Equity